Distributed Cryptography with IoT Devices

 Conclusion

 The protocol is not feasible as implemented.
-The latency overhead is too high for practical use, and the smart hub represents a residual point of failure.
-However, the benchmarking makes the root cause clear: the bottleneck is the absence of hardware crypto acceleration on the Pi.
-The concrete paths forward are selecting algorithms with native microcontroller hardware support, or offloading cryptographic operations to an FPGA — both of which I explored separately in coursework.
+The latency overhead is too high for practical use, and the smart hub is a residual point of failure.
+The benchmarking makes the root cause clear: the bottleneck is the absence of hardware crypto acceleration on the Pi.
+The concrete paths forward are selecting algorithms with native microcontroller hardware support, or offloading cryptographic operations to an FPGA.